martinrhan/Enigma/MVVMDesignArchitecture.md

 }
 ```

-###RootView
+## RootView
 Creates first level Views, ViewModels, and Models, then assign them accordingly.
+It is usually a Window, or a Page.
+It can also be something else similar.

-Generaly, the Application have their Views, ViewModels, and Models are orgranized into three trees respectively.
-They share the same root, that is the RootView, and each node of the three parallel tree has a corresponding node in other two trees.
+Generaly, the Application have their Views, ViewModels, and Models orgranized into three trees respectively.
+They share the same root, that is the RootView, and each node of the three parallel tree has corresponding nodes in other two trees.

-###Entries
+## Entries
-An entry is where changes the state of application it can be either changing View and ViewModel only, or also changes RegularModel and Model behind it.
+An entry is where changes the state of application.
+It can be either changing View and ViewModel only, or also changes Model behind it.
 It is usually an user input.

-If the model can mutate itself without user control, then the application probably have an entry that is a periodic reading of Model (of course this is done through ViewModel and RegularModel).
+If the model can mutate itself without user's instruction,
+then the application probably should have an entry that is a periodic reading of Model
+(of course this is done through ViewModel and RegularModel).

 An entry is always launched at UI layer, which is the View.
 The View then call its ViewModel's function or set its property.

-Here comes the most tricky part: the implementation of ViewModels.
+## Implementaion Example
 A typical View has its xaml looks like this:
 ```
 <v:View x:TypeArguments="local:MyViewModel" x:Name="view"